melezhik/outhentix/README.md

     code: <<CODE
     !ruby

-    puts '# hello I am Outhentix'
+    puts 'hi there!'
     CODE

 # Asserts

-Asserts are simple statements with one of two values : true|false, a second assert parameter is just a description.
+Asserts expressions conists of assert value, and description - a short string to describe assert.

+Assert value should be _something_ to be treated as false or true, here some examples:

 DSL code

+    # you may have assert expressions as is
+    # then assert value should be Perl6 value to be treated as true or false
+    #
-    assert: 0 'this is not true'
+    assert: 0 'this is not true in Perl6'
-    assert: 1 'this is true'
+    assert: 1 'this is true in Perl6'
+    assert: True 'True is for true in Perl6'
+    assert: False 'False is for false in Perl6'

-Asserts almost always are created dynamically with generators.
-See next section.
+Asserts almost always to be created dynamically with generators.
+See the next section.

 # Generators

-* Generators is the way to _generate new outhentix entries on the fly_.
+* Generators is the way to _generate new outhentix entities on the fly_.

 * Generator expressions like code expressions are just a piece of code to be executed.